felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 #### Approach
 Fixing bugs is something every engineer does, even if it wasn't they who introduced the error.
-The point of these types of excercises is to see how you diagnose and fix issues.
+The point of these types of exercises is to see how you diagnose and fix issues.
 Sometimes you'll be given a failing test-case which you can use as an entry point.
 Sometimes, you'll need to recreate the error yourself.
 If you can, capture the issue in a unit test.